polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Genesis Configuration

 A mechanism for specifying the initial state of a blockchain.
-By convention, this initial state or first block is commonly referred to as the _genesis state_ or _genesis block_.

-- The genesis configuration for Substrate-based chains is accomplished by way of a [chain specification](#chain-specification) file.
+By convention, this initial state or first block is commonly referred to as the genesis state or genesis block.
+The genesis configuration for Polkadot SDK-based chains is accomplished by way of a [chain specification](#chain-specification) file.
-- The chain specification file makes it easy to use a single Substrate codebase as the foundation for multiple independently configured chains.

 ## GRANDPA